microsoft/vscode-docs/docs/getstarted/settings.md

   // Specifies the color theme used in the workbench.
   "workbench.colorTheme": "Default Dark+",

-  // Specifies the icon theme used in the workbench.
+  // Specifies the icon theme used in the workbench or 'null' to not show any file icons.
   "workbench.iconTheme": "vs-seti",

   // Overrides colors from the currently selected color theme.